 A dead bird was found on Monty's car, with flies hanging around it and when Kathleen picked it up, maggots crawled out of it.
 Link here for those curious.

 Podcast #203 when Gavin mentioned the video of an R.O.V. that had made a cut into an oil pipe at a depth of 3000 feet.
 As this happened, a hapless crab came along and got sucked into the tiny slit the sawblade had made due to the intense ΔP (differential pressure).
 We're talking a hard-shell crab being sucked in through an opening no more than two centimeters wide.

-Hearing all the trouble he suffered while trying to get the chance to work at Rooster Teeth — losing his gamer friends as they all got into drugs while he refused, getting rejected and dismissed by film crews due to his age, the trouble with the visa demands requiring stuff he didn't have, his various medical issues, and everything else — it's very easy to consider him a Woobie.
+The Woobie: Hearing all the trouble Gavin suffered while trying to get the chance to work at Rooster Teeth — losing his gamer friends as they all got into drugs while he refused, getting rejected and dismissed by film crews due to his age, the trouble with the visa demands requiring stuff he didn't have, his various medical issues, and everything else — it's very easy to consider him a Woobie.
 Albeit, a Troll Woobie with a tendency towards the stupid.